 NOTE1: SFNs are not protected by crypto.
-So, this solution should study whether a resourceful attacker with multiple UEs parts can acquire all SFNs from legitimate gNB and use the one that fits the case.
+So, this solution should study whether a resourceful attacker can acquire all SFNs from legitimate gNB and use the one that fits the case.

 NOTE2: This solution may not work against a resourceful attacker that can surreptitiously drop messages.